haiwen/seafile-admin-docs/manual/setup/setup_with_multiple_storage_backends.md

 * enable_storage_classes ：If this is set to true, the storage class feature is enabled.
 You must define the storage classes in a JSON file provided in the next configuration option.
 * storage_classes_file：Specifies the path for the JSON file that contains the storage class definition.

-You also need to add [memory cache configurations](../config/seafile-conf.md#cache-pro-edition-only) to `seafile.conf`.
+!!! note "You also need to add [memory cache configurations](../config/seafile-conf.md#cache-pro-edition-only) to `seafile.conf`"

 ### Notes for Docker Installs